rogdooley/EthicalHackingArticles/EthicalHackingArticles/Misc/Using Wolfram Language as part of solving HTB Editorial.md

 ![Probing localhost](Images/UWLPT/04-localhost.png)

-My next thought was to try and figure out if another web server or even service was running locally.
-To test this theory, I would need to test all 65535 possible TCP ports that could be open internally.
-Testing all these ports isn't difficult, but automating the testing requires taking the request and fuzzing possible ports `http://127.0.0.1:FUZZ` and then reviewing the response.
-This can be done using `ffuf` or other fuzzing tool, but I decided that I'd try using `Wolfram Mathematica` for no other reason that I wanted to try.
+My next approach was to determine if another web server or service was running locally.
+To test this, I needed to scan all 65,535 possible TCP ports internally.
+While testing each port isn't challenging, automating it requires crafting requests that dynamically insert each port, like` http://127.0.0.1:FUZZ`, and then reviewing the responses.
+Although tools like ffuf are well-suited for this task, I decided to experiment with Wolfram Mathematica to explore its potential in this context.

-I started with the basic text of the request from Burp Suite and convert the request to a function template so I could insert port numbers easily.
-I'm no pro Wolfram Language coder, so keep this in mind because my solution probably isn't near optimal, but it worked.
-The code to make the requests is below.
-The code works by providing a port number and if the response doesn't contain the string `/static/images/`, the port and response Body are printed; otherwise, just print the port.
-The only reason I printed the port if `/static/images/` was matched was to verify my code worked.
+I started by taking a basic HTTP request template from Burp Suite and converting it into a function template in Wolfram Language that allowed for port insertion.
+While I’m not a pro with Wolfram Language, the solution worked for this purpose.
+Below is the code that makes these requests.
+It takes a port number as input, and if the response body doesn’t contain /static/images/, it outputs the port and response body.
+If /static/images/ is found, it simply prints the port number to confirm the code's functionality.

 ```mathematica
 makeRequests[port_]:=Module[{boundary,bt,request,response},